Eino: Orchestration Design Principles

 • Parallel nodes

-As can be seen, from the perspective of a chain, whether it is a simple node (e.g., chat model) or a complex node (e.g., graph, branch, parallel), they are treated the same.
-During execution, each step corresponds to the execution of a node.
+As you can see, from the chain’s perspective, whether it’s a simple node (e.g., chat model) or a complex node (e.g., graph, branch, parallel), they’re all the same.
+During execution, one step is the running of one node.

-Therefore, the types of upstream and downstream nodes in a chain must be aligned, as shown below:
+Therefore, between upstream and downstream nodes in a chain, types must be aligned, as follows:

 func TestChain() {